cookedlizard/Dynamic_BED_MESH_CALIBRATE/README.md

 Complete credit goes to ChipCE (https://gist.github.com/ChipCE/95fdbd3c2f3a064397f9610f915f7d02) for the idea and sample code.\
 Idea to make it as repository goes to Turge08 (https://github.com/Turge08).

-I only remixed it (well, and slightly modified it.
-It is mostly syntactic sugar anyway).
+I only remixed it (well, and slightly modified it).

 ## Setup
 ### 1. Download and install the macro